NU-programs/NNP/README.md

 # NNP
-Neural-network interatomic potentials based on the Behler-Parrinello architecture.
+NNP (Neural-network potential) is an interatomic potential based on the Behler-Parrinello architecture.
+Its descriptor